tedjpoole/pqc-proxy/README.md

-# pqc-proxy
+# OSSM 3 Proxy with Open Quantum Safe Provider for OpenSSL

-OSSM 3 Proxy image extended with the oqsprovider
+The `build.sh` script builds and pushes the image to quay.io